ComposableFi/composable/code/xcvm/SPEC.md

 Ensuring that the caller is an owner is an incredibly important check, as the owner can delegate calls through the interpreter, directly owning all state, funds, and possible (financial) positions associated with the interpreter account.
 Since each interpreter has their own `Identity`, they might own other accounts as well.
 Thus the owners control more accounts than just the contract storing the owners.

-The Call instruction has the same security risks as calling any arbitrary smart contract, such as setting unlimited allowances.
+The `Call` instruction has the same security risks as calling any arbitrary smart contract, such as setting unlimited allowances.

 Adding an owner to the set of owners grants them the ability to evict other owners.

 Failure to execute an instruction will lead to a transaction being reverted, however, the funds will still be in the interpreter account's control.
 Ensure that changing ownership is always done atomically (add and remove in the same transaction) to ensure funds are not lost forever.

 Using bridges is equivalent to adding them as owners on your interpreter instance.

+## Security layers

+In general different security can be applied to different programs.

+### Anonymous programs

+These programs operating only on funds inside program and with limited set of instructions can be executed without sender authentication.

+Specific case is program consist of `Transfer`, `Spawn`, `Exchange` only on assets transferred.

+### Cross protocol verification

+**Example**

+When program needs to transfer assets in IBC use ICS20 protocol.
+In order to execute remote  transaction on behalf of account, it can use ICS27.
+In both packets same program can be sent as part of batch and verified on other end to be exact same when assembled for execution.
+For this if one protocol compromised we still validate via second one.

+### Trusted topology

+Program can be executed iff these where send only from some subset of of trusted channels.

+### Cross chain multisignatures

+In this case program can be executed if it was send by several chains.

+### Signatures

+For operations of high importance EDSCA signature of program can be propagated from sending chain and verified on target chain.

 # 8. Limited instruction support